Graduate Programming

 CIH provides a comprehensive suite of graduate-level training programs designed to support Indigenous scholars and public health professionals in achieving their educational and career goals.

-Courses in Winter Institute are held online via Zoom and may be taken for credit or non-credit.
+Courses for the Global Health Summer Institute – Indigenous Health Track are held online via Zoom and may be taken for credit or non-credit.
 Courses and the Institute scholarship are open to all applicants, regardless of their background, identity, or tribal affiliation.

 For more information on registering for Institute courses, please contact Ashley White at awhit115@jhu.edu.